Åbn min lysning (Open My Glade)

 PIPILOTTI & LOUISIANA

 Pipilotti Rist has a very special relationship to the Louisiana Museum.
 In her words it is "a pioneering museum that creates and connects new worlds."
 In this way the museum "offers images of hope and enthusiasm and it reassures us that we are not alone."
-The museum has the potential of being a political and spiritual institute of inspiration and healing says the Swiss artist who in this video she gives us a very condensed presentation of herself and her way to Louisiana.
+The museum has the potential of being a political and spiritual institute of inspiration and healing says the Swiss artist who in the first video featured above she gives us a very condensed presentation of herself and her way to Louisiana.

 In 1996 Louisiana became the first institution to acquire one of the artist’s works for a museum collection.
 Besides this work, Sip My Ocean, 1996, the collection also includes what in the artist’s own words was her first ‘official’ artwork, the now iconic I’m Not the Girl Who Misses Much, 1986.
 In 2010 visitors could experience the large installation Homo Sapiens Sapiens, 2005, at the museum, where visitors would observe a large projection on the ceiling lying down on the floor.